 Ecommerce Marketing Trend #5: Increased Use of Chat Support

-The key to success for ecommerce retailers is to provide exceptional shopping experience and customer service.
+The key to success for ecommerce marketing is to provide exceptional shopping experience and customer service.
 You need to put your customers first and ensure that they don’t go through any trouble while trying to buy from you.

 This means if they have any issues or questions while shopping and can’t find the answer or solution immediately, you’ll need to deal with it as quickly as possible.